show menu

 Overview

-This entry provides information on minimum standards to ensure that basic food needs are met in emergencies and protracted situations.
+The emergency food assistance standard provides information on minimum standards to ensure that basic food needs are met in emergencies and protracted situations.
 It should be read and implemented with standards on other basic needs (see UNHCR, Basic Needs Approach), standards on the use of cash and vouchers, and standards on nutrition.

 These standards set out actions and indicators to ensure that populations of concern receive high quality food and remain safe.
-For additional guidance refer to the Sphere project, Minimum Standards in Humanitarian Response (2018).
+For additional guidance refer to the Sphere Handbook, Minimum Standards in Humanitarian Response (2018).

 Main guidance